habeslab/dt4sg_vdet/README.md

-# Penetration Testing Auto-Evolutivo con Architettura GAN applicato ai Digital Twin per Industrial Control Systems.
-(S.T.E.L.L.A.)

-> **S.T.E.L.L.A.** — *(Self-Testing Evolutionary Learning for Liberating Assurance)*
+# Digital Twin for Vulnerability Detection in Smart Grid

-> A comprehensive digital twin of an OT/ICS substation enhanced with a **Generative Adversarial Network (GAN)** for anomaly detection, renewable-grid interaction, and cyber-security research.
+> A comprehensive digital twin of an OT/ICS substation enhanced with a ML-based IDS for anomaly detection.

 ---